 You need to research your target audience.
 Who is it that you want to impact with your campaign?
 You need to segment them according to customer profiles and the media they read.
 What are those people's behavior patterns, values, likes, and dislikes?
-These features will steer you in the direction you need to go in.
+This will steer you in the right direction.

-Before pouring resources, you need to know what resources you need.
+You need to know what resources you need.
 Research your industry to understand how you will be positioning your campaign.
-It would help if you had a firm market overview, news, events, trends etc. Media outlets' research is necessary to filter out the ones that don't qualify and only keep the ones worth spending time and resources on pitching for.
+It would help to have a firm market overview, news, events, trends, etc. Media outlets' research is necessary to filter out the ones that don't qualify and only keep the ones worth spending time and resources on pitching for.

 Research your competitors.
-This helps with positioning and can help you understand the gaps and the areas you can discuss.
+This helps with positioning and can help you understand the gaps in the market and areas you can discuss.

 It is advisable to create more particular subgoals.
 You can keep track of these during your drive.
 Smaller goals put the micromanagement of your campaign into perspective.

 Objectives must be clear, concise, and appropriate to your current campaign.
-Everyone involved needs to know and be clear on the aim and how to achieve this.
+Everyone onboard needs to be clear on what the aim is and how you’ll achieve this.
 What will be the key messages you want to communicate?

 The content calendar includes all elements needed to successfully pitch and gain coverage as part of your plan.
 It should break down your tasks for the project.
 It should inform your social channels and content mix.

-The calendar needs to be integrated into your strategy, providing key dates, where content will be published, and when.
+The calendar must be integrated into your strategy, providing key dates and where and when content will be published.
 This will help you achieve consistency across projects and tasks.

 It can also be used to keep track of ideas, so you know what does and doesn't work.
 It can also help manage and keep everyone up to date and on the same page.
+It is vital to keep track of relevant news, for instance, by reading Twitter in the morning.
 Relevancy is key.
-It is vital to keep track of relevant news, for instance, by reading Twitter in the morning.
 You should have access to sources ready for inspiration.
-You should aim to get into a rhythm for doing this.
+You should aim to get into a routine for doing this.